toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 - svelte
 - javascript
 title: First impressions of Svelte
-sub_head: Looking at the pros and cons of a potential "React-killer"
+sub_head: Is it better than React?
+In a word, yes
-featured_image: ''
+featured_image: "/uploads/2022_08_29_svelte_logo-svg.png"
 caption: ''
 additional_images: ''
 date_created: 2022-09-02 2:00 PM